Generations’ COVID-19 Response

 This content will be continuously updated as needed.
 Check back for changes and updates.

 We take the health and safety of our children and staff very seriously.
 In the last several months we have made several changes to our health and safety procedures in response to Covid-19.
-As the health experts become more knowledgeable about the virus, we will continue to implement further changes as directed by the NYS Health Department, Office of Children and Family Services and NYS Education Department.
+We will continue to implement further changes as directed by the NYS Health Department, Office of Children and Family Services and NYS Education Department.
 Should any of our centers temporarily close parents will be notified.
-The following additional precautions are currently in place:
+As a childcare program, OCFS requires us to review and, as necessary, strengthen all health and safety measures to compensate for the end of universal masking.
+As of March 7, 2022, Generations is “Mask Optional”.

 Frequently Asked Questions